Skip to main content

 9 mentions Positive Neutral Negative

 The graphics of the game receive mixed reviews, with some players criticizing the unappealing and randomly chosen color palette, while others praise the vibrant 16-bit style that evokes nostalgia for classic gaming.
-Despite some aesthetic flaws, many appreciate the overall visual design and its fitting combination with the game's sound, contributing to an enjoyable platforming experience.
+Despite some aesthetic flaws, many appreciate the game's visual design and its ability to create an engaging atmosphere that complements the gameplay.
+Overall, the graphics are seen as a significant aspect, contributing to the game's charm and appeal.

 • “Great platformer with a couple of Sonic gameplay mechanics, an early 90s laidback and tasteful aesthetic, which also manages to not feel like a copycat at all.”